Look, if you had, one shot, or one opportunity.

 - Analyze and research.
 Competitor analysis and research on best practices will give you ideas on where to start what to include and things to avoid in your SaaS customer onboarding.

 - Concentrate.
 Don’t try to do everything at once.
-Break the onboarding process into separate workflows, plan, prioritise and design one workflow at a time.
+Break the onboarding process into separate workflows, plan, prioritize, and design one workflow at a time.

 - Simplify.
 Keep onboarding as simple as possible, leaving unnecessary details behind.